 A laboratory centrifuge or a hand-crank centrifuge with 100 ml graduated glass centrifuge tubes is used for measuring the solids content of a completion and workover fluids (brine) sample from the wellbore.
 The glass centrifuge tubes can measure solids to the nearest 0.25 %, although solids can be estimated down to about 0.1 %.
 This is the only real method for determining brine cleanliness because the turbidity meter can sometimes give false readings due to other factors (microscopic air bubbles or brine discoloration).

 The completion or workover program will normally specify brine cleanliness requirements either as a turbidity reading, percentage solids, or both.
 Mud Engineers often prepare a chart that records time, pump strokes, volume pumped, brine turbidity and solids going in the hole, and brine turbidity and solids coming out of the hole.
 This provides useful information when reviewing the effectiveness of brine filtration and wellbore cleanliness.

-The aim of filtration of completion and workover fluids is to remove solids from the hole, which could prevent the production tubing assemblies from sealing and safely isolating the reservoir.
-A build up of solids could also provide conditions that could encourage corrosion and premature failure of wellbore tubulars.
+The aim of filtration of completion and workover fluids is to remove solids from the hole, which could prevent the production tubing assemblies from sealing and safely isolate the reservoir.
+A build-up of solids could also provide conditions that could encourage corrosion and premature failure of wellbore tubular.
 The solids might look to be in suspension in the brine, but they will eventually settle, so it is always worth calculating potential settled solids while filtering brine.
-If the hole contains 500 bbls brine and solids is measured at 0.25 %, then the hole will contain 1¼ bbls solids and this could occupy several feet or meters of hole.
+If the hole contains 500 bbls brine and solids is measured at 0.25 %, then the hole will contain 1¼ bbls solids and this could occupy several feet or meters of the hole.

 Pilot Completion And Workover Fluids Testing